hdc-arizona/graph-drawing-libraries-primer/notes-on-cola.md

-Separation constraints also support equalities.
+Gap constraints also support equalities.
 To change the inequality constraint into an equality constraint, add `"equality":"true"` to the constraint.

 ```
 {"axis":"y", "left":0, "right":1, "gap":25, "equality":"true"}